ropensci/popler/README.md

 Popler
 ------

 Popler is the R package to browse and query the *Popler* data base. *Popler* is a PostgreSQL data base that contains population-level datasets from the US long term ecological research (LTER) network.
-This package is currenctly only available on GitHub, but our ultimate goal is to submit it to CRAN.
+This package is currently only available on GitHub, but our ultimate goal is to submit it to CRAN.

 ### Installation